 There are no gazetted fees for workplace rehabilitation providers in the NSW workers compensation system.

-Workplace rehabilitation providers must present itemised invoices before payment can be made.
+Providers are required to obtain insurer approval before commencing service provision and must present itemised invoices before payment can be made.

 - worker's first and last name, and claim number

 - name of the medical practitioner or service provider who provided the service

 - SIRA workers compensation approval number or medical practitioner's Health Insurance Commission provider number (where applicable)

 - date of service

 - SIRA workers compensation payment classification code or AMA item number where applicable.
 Refer to the technical manual for further information: